ncsa/Nightingale_real/docs/source/running_jobs/slurm.rst

 Generally you'll use these commands to run **batch** jobs.
 Each batch job is controlled by a script that you hand off and the compute nodes run when there's enough nodes available to run.
-That is, the job will generally run **asynchronously** , so you can log back in and see the output when it's finished.
+That is, the job will generally run **asynchronously**, so you can log back in and see the output when it's finished.

 sbatch <my_job_script>
 ----------------------

-submits that script to the job system.
+Submits that script to the job system.
 It will handle the job according to the #SBATCH directives in the top of the script (see example scripts).